Aidan Walsh: Kanturk

 Walsh joined the Kanturk club at a young age and played in all grades at juvenile and underage levels as a dual player.
 His early successes included winning Duhallow Championship titles in 2009 and 2011 after defeats of Rockchapel.

 On 11 November 2011, Walsh was at midfield for the Kanturk junior football team that faced Mitchelstown in the final of Cork Junior Championship.
 He was held scoreless in the game but collected a winners' medal after the 1-20 to 0-04 victory.
 He ended the game as man of the match.

 On 3 November 2013, Walsh was at right wing-forward when the Kanturk intermediate hurling team faced Éire Óg in the final of the Cork Intermediate Championship.
 He scored 1-01 from play in the 2-22 to 1-12 victory.

 The 2017-18 season proved to be a hugely successful one for Walsh and the Kanturk club.
 After claiming a Cork Premier Intermediate Championship medal with the hurling team following a two-point defeat of Mallow in the final, he later won a Cork Intermediate Championship medal as a footballer following a 0-14 to 0-13 defeat of Mitchelstown in the final.
 On 19 November 2017, Walsh won a Munster Championship medal with the hurlers after a 1-23 to 0-25 extra-time defeat of Kilmaley in the final.
 On 4 February 2018, he won an All-Ireland medal after scoring two points in a 1-18 to 1-17 defeat of St Patrick's Ballyragget in the final.

+An Gaeltacht

+As of 2025, with travel having taken its toll and him living in West Kerry, he transferred to the local club, An Ghaeltacht.